CleovaldoJunior/Knn-Python/README.md

-# Knn-SkLearn
+# Knn
-Knn with Iris Setosa SKLearn
+Knn on Python